AinouProject/template/README.md

-# Ainou Project
+# Ainou Project Template

-Skeleton for node.js monorepo project.
+A skeleton for node.js and vite monorepo project.

+Use tsconfig `paths` for reference packages on dev.